By Euro Weekly News Media • 30 September 2011 • 8:20

 Another was the now discredited teaching that children should be left to cry and fed only according to an inflexible timetable.
 Surprisingly that view was almost Universally accepted, at least in the Anglo Saxon World, just a couple of generations ago.

 Most readers would readily accept that children – just like adults, need comfort and security and that we cannot be dehumanised by a clock.
-Few in
+Few in Spain have probably ever acceded to that ignore-the-child concept and could that indeed have contributed to the reduced youth criminality here?

-That concept that children should be treated strictly and live apparently devoid of parental affection, came largely from academics of course rather than Parents but this week I read an advertorial here in
+That concept that children should be treated strictly and live apparently devoid of parental affection, came largely from academics of course rather than Parents but this week I read an advertorial here in Spain expressing a similar diktat from one of those new breed of Holistic Advisers.

 The author claimed to have previous experience as a Veterinary Assistant but is now running an animal care business and into all things Holistic including: crystal healing, Chakras, colour and aromatherapies, Kinesiology and mind control – yes indeed her advertisement listed Mind Control.